cdto17/MicroservicesPlatform/README.md

 ![Docker3](https://github.com/cdto17/MicroservicesPlatform/assets/91480354/99b62822-001f-4f63-b6f2-b41cd4e5d5fc)
 ![Docker4](https://github.com/cdto17/MicroservicesPlatform/assets/91480354/743b1331-cc2a-40ce-bf30-d0b2220a847e)

 In the screenshots you can see how it works, to see more videos and songs you can change the URL number.
+For example for the video microservice: http:localhost:8084/api/video/1/play http:localhost:8083/api/song/1/play

+http:localhost:8084/api/video/2/play
+http:localhost:8083/api/song/2/play

 ###  Collaborators :boy:
 William Javier Quilumba Imacana